-Local Landmarks: Those properties, which may be located outside of the Historic Special Districts, but which have been designated as Local Landmarks as provided in Article 7 of this Ordinance.
+Local Landmarks: Those properties, which may be located outside of the Historic Special Districts but which have significant architectural, social, cultural or historical value in their own right, but and which have been designated as Local Landmarks as provided in Article 7 of this Ordinance.
+Only property owners or their agents/assigns may initiate a petition to designate their property as a Local Landmark.